zeltbrennt/AOC2023/README.md

 ## Day04: Scratchcards

 Parsing the input correctly is most of the work.
 Set-operations make this a breeze.
 Once both the formulas for part 1 and part 2 was clear, the implementation wasn't difficult as well.

+## Day05: If You Give A Seed A Fertilizer

+Parsing the input was a little tedious, but separate maps work fine.
+Part 1 was again straight forward, but for part 2 the search space blew up.
+Since I wanted to find a minimum, I implemented a reverse search, which is still brute forcing but runs in ok time.